Break Free from Disordered Eating: Signs, Symptoms & Road to Recovery

 The Hidden Dangers of Disordered Eating

-Disordered eating often goes unrecognized because the behaviors that constitute it have been normalized by society.
-For example, taking a staunchly moralistic approach to food, where certain foods are deemed “good” or “bad,” is often viewed as just “healthy eating.”
-But this behavior can have serious consequences on a person’s well-being, especially in the long term.
+For instance, taking a staunchly moralistic approach to food, where certain foods are deemed “good” or “bad,” is often viewed as just “healthy eating.”
+However, this behavior can have serious consequences on a person’s well-being, especially in the long term.

 Recognizing the Signs and Symptoms